-A few back, Apple released a commercial advertising the iPad Pro.
+A few months back, Apple released a commercial advertising the iPad Pro.
 In it, they position the iPad as a full-fledged computer, in other words, one that can replace a traditional laptop or desktop.
 Being such an Apple fan boy, it might surprise you that I laughed at this claim.
 Even Microsoft poked fun at Apple’s claim.
 In this post, I want to talk to you about the difference between a mobile device and a traditional computer.

 Many of you will probably stop me and say, wait, an iPad is a computer.
 In the sense of the word, it is.
 However, Apple was stacking their tablet up against devices that ran desktop scale operating systems.
 I’m not trying to say the iPad is not a computer, but instead, am merely classifying it as a tablet for this post.
 Whenever I refer to a computer, I am referring to a traditional laptop/desktop.
 Also, in this post, I will be comparing the iPad to the Surface Pro as Microsoft did within their commercial.